Family Sessions

 Concise

 This is not traditional family therapy, which seeks to unpack decades of history.
 I will help your family focus on the problem at hand to guide you to a solution as quickly as possible.
-The issues addressed in family conflict resolution are often time-sensitive.
+The issues addressed in short-term family sessions are often time-sensitive.
 I'll help you avoid endless unproductive group chats and get to an action plan rapidly.

 Impartial